|

 The fruits are used to make guava jelly, a type of jam.
 The bark and roots are astringent from the tannin which they contain (Irvine 1961).

-- Psiloxylon mauritianum Baillon
+- Psiloxylon mauritianum Baill.

-- (syn.
-Fropiera mauritiana Bouton ex Hook. f.)
+- [syn.
+Fropiera mauritiana Bouton ex Hook.f.]

 - Scratchwood, Bois à Gratter